Background Remover

 What if the result is unsatisfactory?

-① Use photos with strong subject/background contrast (white background works great) ② if the subject is small, crop closer first ③ heavy shadows or reflections may leave residue ④ for fine hair detail, the medium model would help, but its 80MB download isn't currently offered ⑤ width under 1500px is fastest.
+① Use photos with strong subject/background contrast (white background works great) ② if the subject is small, crop closer first ③ heavy shadows or reflections may leave residue ④ non-person subjects (pets, objects) can be weak with MediaPipe Selfie — a general model is under consideration ⑤ width under 1500px is fastest.

 What format is the result?